UK braces for snow and big freeze as temperatures drop to minus 3C

 Alex Deakin said there would be snow showers in northwest England and north Wales, moving southwards and growing more scattered.

-On Friday evening temperatures would plummet again, giving another frosty night, he said.
+On Friday evening temperatures are set to plummet again, giving another frosty night, he said.

 Some freezing fog patches will linger at the weekend but the big freeze is set to ease and next week will be drier.